uds-psl/autosubst2/README.md

 # Autosubst 2

+*This is the `main` branch containing the development version of Autosubst 2.
+We recommend using the `main` branch in almost every case, since it exceeds the released beta versions in functionality and usability.*

 Formalizing syntactic theories with variable binders in a general-purpose proof assistant is hard.

 With Autosubst 2, we present a tool that: